 Being Mobile Friendly With Google

-Search engines have a huge influence over the success of a business.
+Search engines have a huge influence on the success of a business.
 Ones that rank higher get more visitors, which could correlate to gaining more customers.
 Basic and up to date SEO tactics can help you rank higher, but Google is always changing how they look at websites.

 Google’s newest focus is on how mobile friendly a site is.
 Around 56% percent of all online traffic to top sites is done on a mobile device, so it makes sense Google wants their rankings to reflect that.